One-Queue/stlink/README.md

-# stlink
+# stranger-links
-A themed URL shortening application to reduce the long url into short ones
+Stranger Links is a URL customizing cum shortening service built on Node JS and Express Server